 They must show these documents to the airline in the departure country.
 On arrival in Amsterdam, they must show them again to Netherlands officials.

 The document must include the following information:

-- Test result: the test result must be negative (or not detected);
+- Both test results must be negative (or not detected);

 - Passenger’s first and last name as stated in their passport;

 - Name and contact information of the institute or laboratory that conducted the test.

 Passengers without BOTH negative test results may not travel to the Netherlands and will not be permitted to board the aircraft.

 We urge anyone who is flying to Kilimanjaro Airport through Amsterdam (Delta and KLM flights) to plan accordingly and get a COVID-19 PCR test several days prior to their departure date.

 COVID-19 PCR testing is available in Moshi (Mawenzi Hospital), Arusha (Mount Meru Hospital, Selian Lutheran Hospital) and Zanzibar (Emergency Response Unit in Stone Town).
 Currently the turnaround time for results can be up to 72 hours.
 On December 27, 2020, the Government Chief Medical Officer directed the health laboratory to improve the turnaround time to less than 24 hours.
 Read more here.